Municipal Climate

 Through the MCI program, interns will gain first-hand experience and knowledge in municipal climate issues, solutions, and local decision-making.
 Interns will be exposed to various municipal government and political processes and will become well-versed in how climate change is integrated into municipal planning.
 The knowledge, experience and professional skills gained will help prepare participants for careers as local climate leaders.

 Most interns will perform a variety of tasks for their municipality.
-This could include researching municipal climate mitigation or adaptation solutions, planning for stakeholder engagement events, or preparing information needed for a presentation at a council meeting.
+This could include researching municipal climate mitigation or adaptation solutions, planning for stakeholder engagement events, preparing information needed for a presentation at a council meeting, compiling information for GHG emissions inventories and writing or updating reports on climate action plans.
 Tasks will vary between municipalities and may encompass a wide variety of opportunities depending on their needs.
-Outside of placement work, interns will participate in leadership and professional development including workshops, sharing their experiences and fireside chats with experts from industry, the nonprofit sector and/or municipal government.

 Where is the internship?